 You may be eligible to get back some money if your PPI policy covered repayments on a credit agreement – like a credit card or loan – and you:

 - took it out before 6 April 2007, but it was still open on or after 6 April 2008 (even if you had stopped using it)

 - took it out on or after 6 April 2007 (whether or not it was still open on or after 6 April 2008)

 If your PPI policy covered a mortgage, you may also be eligible to get back some money in certain circumstances, and you should contact your provider for more information.

 If you had a previous complaint about mis-selling of PPI rejected, you can still complain about commission earned by a bank or other provider.

 You might not have to give all the information about your policy or circumstances again.
 Contact your provider or check their website, to find out what you need to include in a new complaint.

-Banks and other providers sent letters between August and December 2017 to people who had a previous complaint about mis-selling of PPI rejected, to explain that they can make a new type of complaint about PPI.
+Providers sent letters between August and December 2017 to people who had a previous complaint about mis-selling of PPI rejected, to explain that they can make a new type of complaint about PPI.